3.1 Managing and assessing confidential material

 Electronic and paper-based records are maintained by the Australian Government Department of Health to show what happened, when and how it happened, who was involved, what was decided or recommended, what advice or instruction was given, and the order of decisions or events.
 The department maintains policies and procedures to ensure the management and storage of records is consistent, accurate and appropriate.

 Submissions to the PBAC are usually supplied in electronic format (refer to Section 5).
-The USB or a similar storage device that is supplied by sponsors is kept in a secure storage area in the Pharmaceutical Benefits Division (PBD), and access to the area is limited.
+The USB or a similar storage device that is supplied by sponsors is kept in a secure storage area in the Technology Assessment and Access Division (TAAD), and access to the area is limited.
 Submissions that are emailed are stored in the Department of Health’s IT system.
-General submissions and other correspondence are filed and stored in a secure area within the Pharmaceutical Evaluation Branch (PEB) and electronic copies are made for the PBAC agenda.
+General submissions and other correspondence are filed and stored in a secure area within the Office of Health Technology Assessment (OHTA) and electronic copies are made for the PBAC agenda.
 The contents of all submissions are stored in the Department of Health IT system in the electronic format that was provided in the submission.

 Access to the contents of the submission is limited to officers who need to work on the submission material.
-Access is controlled by senior officers in PEB.
+Access is controlled by senior officers in OHTA.

 The contents of submissions are potentially subject to release under Freedom of Information legislation and may also be subject to requests of the Parliament.